DianaNites/bootloader/README.md

 ## Issue

-The code in this repository causes UEFI to enter a reset loop.
+The code in this repository causes QEMU UEFI to enter a reset loop.

 This was also tested on real hardware, with the same result.